gbouras13/pharokka/docs/index.md

 v 1.2.0 also adds the ability to re-orient your phage specifying a coordinate and strandedness using the terminase large subunit reorientation mode, then annotate the re-oriented phage.

+v1.3.0, adds `pharokka_plotter.py`, which enables you to make plots with pharokka outputs.